Dynamical Analysis of a Repeated Game with Incomplete Information: Tools from game theory

 We interpret $V(\omega)$ as the relative score of the position $\omega$.
 This is there in order to take long-term effects into account.
 This can be thought of as answering the question \emph{What is the long-term total difference between starting at some fixed $\omega_0$ and starting at $\omega$?} This will be finite under suitable continuity and contractivity assumptions.

-The MDP equation therefore says that if I choose the kernel $\mu$ giving the maximum on the right, then my expected gain plus difference in $V$ values is $v$.
+The equation \eqref{eq:MDP} informally says that if one chooses the action $a$ achieving the maximum, then the expected gain plus difference in $V$ values is $v$.

-The way we use this is as follows.
-Suppose (for example) Player 2 is looking for an optimal response to a strategy $\sigma$ for Player 1.
-From Player 2's point of view, the state space is $\Omega=X_1\times X_2$ (the information to which he has access).
+The way we use Theorem \ref{thm:ACOE} is as follows.
+Suppose (for example) Una is looking for a best response to a strategy $\sigma$ for Ian that is based upon the current state of the system as well as Una's current \emph{belief} that the system is in state 1 (that is the conditional probability that the system is in state 1 given the information available to her).
+We let the state space be $\Omega=[0,1]$, the space of beliefs.
+Una's belief is initially $\frac 12$ and is updated after each move.